Skip to main content

 file_name = os.path.join(path, item) # get full path of files

-zip_ref = zipfile.ZipFile(file_name) # create zipfile object
+zip_ref = zipfile.ZipFile(file_name) # create zipfile to read it

 zip_ref.extractall(path) # extract file to dir